 Consumption in Neoclassical Economics

-Neoclassical economists view consumption as the final purpose of an economic activity, hence the per person value is an important factor in determining the productive success in an economy.
+Neoclassical economists view consumption as the final purpose of an economic activity, hence, the per person value is an important factor in determining the productive success in an economy.

 Secondly, consumption behavior provides a good measure of the total national output in the economy.
 The total output can be used to understand the reasons for macroeconomic fluctuations in the business cycle.

 The behavior data can be used to measure poverty, understand the retirement rate in households, and test theories of competition in the economy.
-Data from households allows macroeconomists to understand spending behavior, and the figures can be used to examine relationships between consumption and behaviors such as unemployment and education costs.
+Data from households allows macroeconomists to understand spending behavior, and the figures can be used to examine relationships between consumption and factors such as unemployment and education costs.

 Importance of Consumption